anthonymalumbe/llm_products/README.md

 ```

 ## Usage
-1. Open the Streamlit application in your browser.
+1. Open the **Streamlit application** in your browser.
-2. The frontend will attempt to connect to the backend.
-Status messages might appear.
+2. The **frontend will attempt to connect to the backend.
 3. **Upload Guideline PDFs**: In the "Process Guidelines" section, upload PDF files.
 Click "Process Selected Guidelines".
 4. **Upload Application PDF**: Once guidelines are processed, upload an application PDF in the "Validate Application" section.
 Click "Validate Application Form".
 5. **View Validation Results**: The validation summary will be displayed.